josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 schema).
 There was a consolidation ID which we turned into `defcon`.
 This gave us access to the system with no more errors.

-We then stopped and began trying use bashbunny -- a USB thing that emulates a keyboard.
-We were sending "A"'s at it to overflow the the text field.
-The thinking is that this is a Windows CE 5 .Net app; and we were trying to get it to fill RAM and the RAM manager would close that app.
+We then attempted to see if bad data in the database could cause problems and began trying use a bashbunny -- a USB thing that emulates a keyboard.
+We were sending `A` characters at it to overflow the the text field.
+The thinking is that this is a Windows CE 5, .Net app; and we were trying to get it to fill RAM and the RAM manager would then close that app, crashing the application.
 (JLH: unclear if that resulted in anything.)

-We used wireshark to see what the open ports 80, 443, 5002 were doing;
+We scanned and then used wireshark to investigate its networking.
+Open ports included port 80, 443, and 5002.
 5002 was a bit weird and it seems like an error broadcast, doesn't accept any connectinons.
 443 closes the connection immediately.
 80 allows connecting to something but shuts down quickly if we try to send too much data.

-We then explored the possibility of doing firmware upgrades.
+We then explored the possibility of doing unauthorized firmware upgrades.
 The device looks for `EBOOT.bin` (bootloader) and `NK.bin` (kernel).
 If `Eboot.bin` is present, the device will perform a bootloder update with that file; if `NK.bin` is present, it will load that into RAM an